CelestianGC/FG--AD-D-Rules-Core-Importer/readme.md

 * Start the campaign again and look in your "Story" selection.
 * I export that into a module (/export and select Story) and then use the module in other campaigns.
 Keep this one for just updating the module.

-HTML files for the DMG will also cause the *_items.xml to be created.
+HTML files will also sometimes produce the *_items.xml to be created.
 These are magic items it found.

-HTML files for the PHB will also cause the *_skills.xml to be created.
+HTML files will also sometimes produce  the *_skills.xml to be created.
 These are skills the script found.

 Both the *_items.xml and _skills.xml files are similar to the others.
 To add them copy/paste the contents into the campaign file "db.xml" within <skills> or <item> xml blocks.